inesakarapetyan/inesakarapetyan/README.md

 # 💫 About Me:
 I'm a back-end developer who believes in the power of positivity and perseverance.I have always had willingness to learn and i do it as well as solving difficult problems.
-I will always be glad to<br>share my knowledge, with everyone who has the desire to get it.
+I will always be glad to share my knowledge, with everyone who has the desire to get it.
 And get<br>knowledge of those who want to share with me.

 ## 🌐 Socials: